 Philosophers who look at the repetitiveness of our lives and fall into despair fail to realize that we may be endowed, from the inside, with the desire to do our work.
 Thus: “The meaning of life is from within us, it is not bestowed from without, and it far exceeds in both beauty and permanence any heaven of which men have ever dreamed or yearned for.”[x]

-Summary – We give meaning to our lives by the active engagement our wills have in our projects.
+Summary – We give meaning to our lives by the active engagement our will has in our projects.